Due date for Income Tax Return filing has been extended from 31st July 2019 to 31st August 2019 by the Income Tax Department

 |Total Income||Income Tax Return Filing Date||Fees 234F|

 The provisions of penalty under section 234F shall be applicable from 1 April 2018 i.e. in respect of Income Tax returns to be filed for FY 2017-18 (or AY 2018-19).
 In simple words, if we file the income tax return of F.Y 17-18 after 31st August 2018 then fees u/s 234F shall become operative.
 Financial year 17-18 would be the first year when any such fees would be leviable without the intervention of Assessing Officer.
+Similarly if return for F.Y.
+2018-19 is filed after 31st August 2019, then penalty under 234F will be levied.

 In view of improving tax compliance, it is important that the income tax returns are filed within the due dates specified in section 139(1).
 Therefore, section 234F has been inserted in the Income Tax Act.
 Further, the reduced time limits proposed for the making of an assessment under various sections are also based on pre-requisite that returns are filed on time.